-The Dali Museum Collection is rich in works from artist Salvador Dali’s entire career (1904-1989), with key works from every moment and in every medium of his artistic activity.
-The collection of over 2,100 works includes 96 oil paintings, many original drawings, bookworks, prints, sculpture, photos, manuscripts, and an extensive archive of documents.
+The Dali Museum celebrates the life and work of Salvador Dali (1904-1989) and features works from the artist’s entire career.
+The collection includes over 2,100 works from every moment and in every medium of his artistic activity, including 96 oil paintings, many original drawings, bookworks, prints, sculpture, photos, manuscripts and an extensive archive of documents.
 Founded with the works collected by Reynolds and Eleanor Morse, the Museum has made significant additions to its collection over the years.

 In 1942, the Morses visited a traveling Dali retrospective at the Cleveland Museum of Art organized by the Museum of Modern Art in New York and became fascinated with the artist’s work.
 On March 21, 1943, the Morses bought their first Dali painting, Daddy Longlegs of the Evening, Hope!
 (1940).
 This was the first of many acquisitions, which would culminate 40 years later in the preeminent collection of Dali’s work in America.
 On April 13, 1943, the Morses met Salvador Dali and his wife Gala in New York initiating a long, rich friendship regularly visiting the Dali’s villa in Port Lligat, Spain.